 Liver Transplant Donor Criteria

-Becoming a liver donor is a powerful decision that can save a life.
-But not everyone is eligible for body part donation.
-To ensure safety and success for both the donor and the recipient, the following are strict liver transplant donor criteria that must be met:
+Becoming a liver donor is a profound act of generosity — one that can literally save a life.
+However, not everyone qualifies for donation.
+To protect both the donor and the recipient, there are strict medical, psychological, and legal liver transplant donor criteria that must be met before the procedure can take place.

 1. Age and Health Requirements

-Good physical and mental health is essential.
-Donors must be able to handle surgery, anesthesia, and the recovery process without major complications.
+Strong physical and mental health is essential — the donor must be able to safely undergo major surgery, anesthesia, and post-operative recovery without complications.

 2. Compatible Blood Type and Liver Size